Southwestern Athletic Conference baseball tournament: Notable games and superlatives

-Southern ultimately ended up advancing to the first twelve playoff and tournament championship games and then reached another nine in a row between 1991 and 1999.
+Texas College won Game 1 of the 1951 championship series over Bishop by the score of 26–4; Bishop won the next game, however, to force a deciding third game.
+Southern ultimately ended up advancing to the first twelve playoff and tournament championship games (1977–1988) and then reached another nine in a row between 1991 and 1999 (setting the league record for consecutive titles in the process, by winning four straight from 1996 to 1999).
 Besides the partial cancellation of the 1980 tournament, in 1993 the then-Natchez, Mississippi-based tournament was canceled by SWAC commissioner James Frank before the championship game could be played, due to the field's condition after enduring lightning and rain delays with only "makeshift tarps" available; the title game participants, Jackson State and Southern, were subsequently declared co-champions.
 This was not the first rain-plagued tournament held in Natchez, nor was it the last.
 In 1994 rain pushed Southern into playing three full nine-inning games on the day of the championship; the exhausted team ended up losing the finale by a mere one run.
 In 1995 the stadium was double-booked with Mississippi High School Activities Association playoff games during one of the days.
 In 2004 Texas Southern not only broke the Big Three's hold on the trophy but also set a title game scoring record in the process by winning 18–1.
 The 2005 tournament, which was held at historic Rickwood Field in Birmingham—then the new home of the SWAC offices—was suspended during the record 15th inning of the championship game due to stray gunfire generated from a gang fight that occurred on the street behind the center field wall; the teams and fans alike were forced to scramble for cover.
 Since then, the tournaments have been held relatively drama-free; however, even then rain delays at the 2008 event required the use of an additional facility in an attempt to stay on schedule with its new eight-team format.
 In 2021 JSU (which had finished 24–0 in league play and was also undefeated in the conference tournament) lost the title game to Southern 7–6 following a dramatic 3-run, ninth inning home run; the responding outfielder was unable to make a play on the ball after colliding with, and falling through, an unlocked bullpen gate.